gdquest-demos/godot-demos-2022/save-game/README.md

 	return "user://save" + extension
 ```

+Another safer option would be to save your data as binary using `var2bytes`.

-### What about encryption?
+### Using encryption?

 Encrypting is another option to prevent editing user files.

 First, while saving as binary will improve loading speed, using encryption in your game will make things slower because you add an encryption and decryption step to saving and loading.

-This won't be noticeable in a small game, but as your projects and files start to grow in size, you want to be aware of that.
+This won't be noticeable in a small game, but as your projects and files start to grow in size, you may want to be aware of that.

 You cannot directly encrypt and decrypt a resource like plain text files in Godot.
-You have to make a copy of it in a text file.
-So your code would have to be like:

-- Save the resource with `ResourceSaver.save()`.
-- Open the saved file with a `File` object.
-- Get the file's content and encrypt it with `Crypto.encrypt()`.
-- Write the encrypted content to a new file.
-- Delete the resource file.

-You would have to do something similar when loading.
-If you really want encryption, perhaps saving and loading the data with `ConfigFile` or another format would be simpler.
-You can still use resources in your game to achieve that, but delegate the saving and loading part to `ConfigFile`.

-Note that encrypting a file doesn't protect it from being opened, and that even if you make a custom Godot build with encrypted scripts.
-Why?
-Because to encrypt and decrypt, you need a key (typically a string) and it has to be in a code file somewhere.

-Now, the point is not that encryption isn't useful or good for security reasons, just that in this context, it may not add much benefit to saving the save file as binary.
+When saving JSON or plain text data with a `File` object, you need to call `File.open_encrypted()` instead of `File.open()`.

+You pass the function a key to encrypt and decrypt the data.

+Now, that key will be in your scripts, so anyone who looks beyond the save file can find it.

+You could take it a step further and compile a custom Godot build with script encryption, making it harder to find the encryption key (but not impossible).

 Learn more: https://docs.godotengine.org/en/stable/development/compiling/compiling_with_script_encryption_key.html

-## Rewriting resource paths

-In the worst-case scenario, if you **must** move files the save game depends on, you can still fix it.

-You can load the player's save as text and rewrite file paths.

-Godot's resources have all dependency paths stored at the top, so if you saved the player's save game as text, you could always rewrite faulty paths.

-Though we highly recommend never to move the resource files stored in your save game.

-This limitation should not be much of an issue in indie game projects.

-For larger teams and game projects, you may want to design your own data format using the built-in functions `str2var()` and `var2str()` instead.